 Another scenario may be that one parent has taken on extra expenses.
 Parents may agree that Dad pays 100% of all the children’s extracurricular activities, which is substantially more than the child support amount.
-After thoughtful discussions, Mom and Dad determine that extra-curricular activities cost about $500 per month for the children.
+After thoughtful discussions, Mom and Dad may determine that extra-curricular activities cost about $500 per month for the children.
 The parents agree that the fairest approach, that is in the best interests of the children, is that Dad reduce child support from $200 per month to $100 per month because Dad is paying for 100% of extra-curricular activities.
-Parents may deviate from the child support calculator amount so long as they are in mutual agreement and the deviation is in the best interest of the children.
+Parents may deviate from the calculator-generated amount as long as they are in mutual agreement and the deviation is in the best interest of their children.

-Although not very common, sometimes parents may have different parenting time schedules with different children.
-For example, the daughter may live with Mom full-time, but the son spends equal time with both parents.
-Each parent is still obligated to support all of the children, even if they do not have parenting time.
+When parents have different parenting time schedules for their children, each parent is obligated to support all of the children, even if they do not have parenting time for some of them.
 A calculation will be used to determine the average of the total number of parenting days with the parent who does not have the majority of parenting time.
 This calculation will then result in an adjustment of the total child support obligation number.

-The court may consider allocating travel expenses, if the travel exceeds 100 miles.
-On occasion, one parent may live in another state, which impedes their ability to have parenting time with their children.
-The court wants the children to have continued contact with both parents, as much as feasibly possible.
-When considering travel expenses, the court may look at why the parent lives in another state, the age of the children, the income of both parents, and other potentially relevant factors.
+In litigation, the court may consider allocating travel expenses, if the travel exceeds 100 miles.
+When one parent lives in another state, the court may look at the reason for the parent living in another state, the age of the children, the income of both parents, and other potentially relevant factors.

-Child support cannot be made via gifts or non-monetary items, such as clothes, resources, etc. Child support must be paid in cash, unless the court orders otherwise.
+Child support cannot be made via gifts or non-monetary items, such as clothes, resources, etc. Child support must be paid with money, unless the court orders otherwise.

-As we have discussed, deviations from the child support amount are allowed in court and in mediation.
-For a deviation to occur, the following elements must all be met:
+As we have discussed, deviations from the child support amount are allowed in mediation and in court.
+For a deviation to occur in court, the following elements must all be met:

 In mediation, as well as in court, it is also important that the following criteria exist:

-Thus, per your mutual agreement in mediation, after seeing the child support amount suggested by the court and understanding how that number was reached, you may agree to deviate from the amount if you have reason to do so and it is in the best interests of your children.
+Thus, in mediation, per the parents’ mutual agreement, after seeing the child support amount suggested by the court and understanding how that number was reached, they may agree to deviate from the amount if there is reason to do so in the best interests of their children.

-Although very rare, on occasion, a child may be in the full-time care of a third-party caregiver.
-In this instance, child support should be paid to this caregiver.
-The guidelines specify that when determining the child support payment, the caregiver’s expenses should be considered, but not their income.
+Although rare, when a child is in the full-time care of a third-party caregiver the child support should be paid to the caregiver.
+The guidelines specify that when determining the child support payment, the caregiver’s expenses should be considered, but their income should not be considered.

 Under Arizona law, parents are required to share their financial information, including tax returns and income statements, every 24 months.
 We include this language in every Parenting Plan we file with the court.
 You may mutually agree to share this information more frequently, but this is the default Arizona law.